The Trip Around Hawaii: Take Two

-After spending over two months staying relatively close to the Kona area, and speaking with dozens upon dozens of travelers coming to the hostel we live at, we have gotten a new take on the Big Island of Hawaii.
+After spending over two months staying relatively close to the Kona area, and speaking with dozens upon dozens of travelers coming to the hostel we live at, we have gotten a new take on the Big Island.

 Almost nowhere else can you see sand that’s green.
 No really.
 It’s actually green.
 Tiny particles of olivine (a mineral in the rocks, and which in gem form is paradot) actually make up the sand on this beach.
 It’s actually more of a camo-muddy-brownish-green than the brilliant green you may be imagining, due in part to the fact that the green particles tend to mix with the eroding sandstone thus diluting the brilliance of the olivine.